-Vegan Moroccan stuffed sweet potatoes – these are filled with bulgur tabbouleh, hummus, baba ghanoush, crispy chickpeas, and pomegranate.
+Moroccan inspired vegan stuffed sweet potatoes – these are filled with bulgur tabbouleh, hummus, baba ghanoush, crispy chickpeas, and pomegranate.
 All the best things to eat in autumn, wrapped up in a potato.
+Skip to the recipe →

 I remember when we moved here last year I was just in awe at how abundant the local produce was – that’s not the case this year after a very cold and rainy summer and a late frost in the spring.
 Some things did pretty well despite the cold.

 On top of sweet potatoes, I’ve been knee-deep in apples from Omi’s trees, mushrooms, rose hips, and hokkaido pumpkins.
 The mushrooms in particular loved the summer-not-summer weather and they’re all over the place.

 I went mushroom picking for the first time last week and got a bunch of parasol mushrooms, and we’re going to head into the woods again this week and see what we can find.
 I’m trying to collect and dry or jar more this year for us and to give away at the holidays.
 I’ve been doing handmade Christmas for a few years now and it’s important to start early!

 It looks like our two foster cats are going to be adopted this week and I’m feeling a bit ambivalent about it.
 Graham’s working 14-hour days right now so it’s definitely more practical that they’re going, and I’m thrilled that they’re finding a permanent home, but I’ll miss them.
 They’re sweet cats.
 After they go, we’re not going to foster any others while we’re living here.